werf/werf/docs/_includes/cli/werf_build.md

       --dir='':
             Change to the specified directory to find werf.yaml config --docker-config='':
             Specify docker config directory path.
-WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker will be used by default (in the order of priority).
+Default WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker (in the order of priority).
             Command needs granted permissions to read, pull and push images into the specified stages storage, to pull base images.
   -h, --help=false:
             help for build
       --home-dir='':
-            Use specified dir to store werf cache files and dirs (use WERF_HOME environment or ~/.werf by default)
+            Use specified dir to store werf cache files and dirs (default WERF_HOME environment or ~/.werf)
       --insecure-repo=false:
             Allow usage of insecure docker repos
       --introspect-before-error=false: